marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 7. How labor force participation rates (male and female) relate to GDP growth and GDP per capita?

+8. How do CO2 emissions per capita in 2018 vary across different income groups?

 #### 2. Tools used